Real Name | Martin John Christopher Freeman |

 - Which college/university did Martin Freeman go to?
 Martin Freeman went to Brooklands College

-- Martin Freeman has 2 child/children
+- Martin Freeman is a proud parent of 2 kids

 - Martin Freeman's kids are Joe Freeman, Grace Freeman